On-Site Wastewater Systems (Septic Systems)

-Many homes and other buildings that are not served by public sewer systems depend on "on-site" septic systems to treat and dispose of wastewater.
-On-site systems use a septic tank and underground (subsurface) drainfield to treat wastewater on-site.
+Many homes and other buildings that are not served by public sewer systems depend on on-site septic systems to treat and dispose of wastewater.
+On-site systems use a septic tank and underground (subsurface) drainfield to treat wastewater on site.
 On-site systems are the most common wastewater treatment system used in rural areas of Idaho.

 Septic systems dispose of household sewage, or wastewater, generated from toilet use, bathing, laundry, and kitchen and cleaning activities.
 A system that is not functioning properly will release nutrient-rich and bacteria-laden wastewater into the ground water and/or surface water.
 A properly designed, located, constructed, and maintained septic system is imperative to protecting human health and the environment.

-These rules are administered by Idaho's seven local Public Health Districts under a memorandum of understanding between DEQ and the Public Health Districts.
-ThePublic Health Districts permit and inspect septic systems, and, for a fee, also conduct site evaluations to determine the suitability of a location for a septic system.
-DEQ conducts plan and specification review for central and large soil absorption systems and reviews Nutrient-Pathogen (NP) evaluations, which are scientific evaluations of the water quality impacts of septic systems, when required.
+The Individual/Subsurface Sewage Disposal Rules are administered by Idaho's seven public health districts under a memorandum of understanding between DEQ and the public health districts.
+The public health districts permit and inspect septic systems, and, for a fee, also conduct site evaluations to determine the suitability of a location for a septic system.
+DEQ conducts plan and specification review for central and large soil absorption systems and reviews nutrient-pathogen (NP) evaluations, which are scientific evaluations of the water quality impacts of septic systems.

 On-site wastewater systems discharge wastewater into an underground tank where solids and water are separated.
 Solids settle to the bottom of the tank.
 Bacteria in the tank break down organic matter.
 Water (effluent) flows from the tank and into a drainfield of underground pipes surrounded by gravel and soil.
-The pipes slowly release the water and the gravel and soil filter out remaining contaminants before the water reaches the ground water.
+The pipes slowly release the water, and the gravel and soil filter out remaining contaminants before the water reaches the ground water.
 Residual sludge in the tanks must be pumped out periodically.

 A large soil absorption system (LSAS) is a subsurface sewage disposal system designed to receive 2,500 gallons per day or more.
 Developments and facilities such as resorts, schools, subdivisions, and rest areas that are not connected to centralized systems often use LSASs to treat their wastewater.
-A LSAS is one type of central system, which is any system that receives wastewater from two or more homes or buildings or receives more than 2,500 gallons per day of wastewater.
+An LSAS is one type of central system, which is any system that receives wastewater from two or more homes or buildings or receives more than 2,500 gallons per day of wastewater.